 As a result, veterans may borrow as much as a lender is willing to offer, provided they can afford to make payments.

 The lender reaches out to the VA to verify that a veteran is eligible for the benefit by obtaining a document called a certificate of eligibility (CoE).
-The document essentially indicates the service member met the time and service requirements and is no longer serving.
+The document essentially indicates that the service member met the time and service requirements and is no longer serving.
 However, it doesn’t guarantee that a veteran can get a VA loan.